cryptopunksnotdead/punks.starter/README.md

 ```

-A: Sorry for the trouble -
+A: Sorry for the trouble -  this is a known issue / bug -
 the scripts run only on the ruby 2.x series for now.
-This is a ruby 3.x non-backwards-compatibility issue that needs to get fixed.
+This is a ruby 3.x non-backwards-compatibility issue (with keyword arguments) that needs to get fixed.
 If you can downgrade to the 2.x series and retry.

 To check that reading your .csv dataset works use something like (save as `testcsv.rb` in `/punks.starter`,